 Dr. Watson founded Waterbrook, LLC, during the Covid 19 pandemic amid autocratic threats to the future of American democracy.

 With the clarity of of crises’ crucibles, Watson formed Waterbrook, LLC answering these questions:

-His new book and workbook, Twelve Steps for White America: for a United States of America, will be published by Cognella Press Fall 2022.
+His new book and workbook, Twelve Steps for White America: for a United States of America, is published by Cognella Press.

 *Alcoholics Anonymous Big Book (3rd ed.).
 (1976).
 Alcoholics Anonymous World Services. p.
 85

-Twelve Steps for White America: for a United States of America Book (Workbook with Christine Sleeter, contributor) Cognella Press, 2022
+Twelve Steps for White America: for a United States of America Book (Workbook with Christine Sleeter, contributor) Cognella Press.

 Leader of higher education participation in complex regional and national collaborations STEM, Financial Capability, Career Pathways, Stackable Credentials (in Bio-manufacturing, 2+3 Engineering Transfer to M.S.), Economic Mobility, Immigrant Integration, Faculty Development (SRI, NSF, Stanford), College to Career for Court-Involved Youth, and Opportunity Youth Collective Impact Initiatives.